yellowflowersorganics-star/smartcrop-os/DEPLOY_TO_AWS_NOW.md

 ## ✅ Deployment Complete!

-Your SmartCrop OS platform is now live on AWS! 🎉
+Your SmartCrop platform is now live on AWS! 🎉

 **Your URLs:**
 - **Backend API**: `http://YOUR_BACKEND_URL.elasticbeanstalk.com`